frederic-perez/AmE-dictionary/dictionary.md

 __misgivings__
 __mishap__
 __mishmash__
-__misnomer__ :four: __1__ A wrong or inaccurate name or designation. _“King crab” is a misnomer—these creatures are not crustaceans at all._ _Syn_ inaccurate name/label/designation, wrong name/label/designation __2__ A wrong or inaccurate use of a name or term. _To call this “neighborhood policing” would be a misnomer._
+__misnomer__ :five: __1__ A wrong or inaccurate name or designation. _“King crab” is a misnomer—these creatures are not crustaceans at all._ _Syn_ inaccurate name/label/designation, wrong name/label/designation __2__ A wrong or inaccurate use of a name or term. _To call this “neighborhood policing” would be a misnomer._
 __misprint__ :open_mouth:
 __misstated__ _v_
 __mistrel__ _A popular minstrel show, such as "Jim Crow."_